A leading voice in musical history, direction, performance and vocal training

+During this musical career Dr Giles has developed a rare mix of expertise and wide-ranging capabilities.
 He writes and comments on choral matters, acts as an expert consultant to choirs at all levels, directs and performs with his own vocal quintet, and teaches voice production to singers and speakers.

 His special interest is early music, including that in the cathedral tradition.
 He features in broadcast and print media as a contributor on musical topics, and is a frequent speaker at music-themed events.
 In 1995 he co-founded the Campaign for the Traditional Cathedral Choir, dedicated to protecting and promoting a unique male-voice tradition dating back over a thousand years.

 Based in Kent, he works in that county, in London, throughout the UK, and in Europe and beyond.
-He’s happy to take his experience, skills and specialist knowledge to wherever they’re needed – and wherever there’s an audience with an interest in matters musical.